French Imperial Army (1804–1815): Logistics

 Of all the types of ammunition used in the Napoleonic Wars, the cast iron, spherical, round shot was the staple of the gunner.
 Even at long range when the shot was travelling relatively slowly it could be deadly, though it might appear to be bouncing or rolling along the ground relatively gently.
-At short range, carnage could result.

-In the French Imperial Army, the ammunition columns were grouped into Equipment Trains or Train des Équipages.
+At short range, carnage could result.In the French Imperial Army, the ammunition columns were grouped into Equipment Trains or Train des Équipages.
 In 1809, there were more than 11 battalions, with a 12th forming in Commercy, including two reserve battalions being formed in Spain.
-Each battalion was composed of 6 companies, of which each was commanded by a captain and oversaw some 44 other ranks.

-A battalion headquarters comprised 4 x officers (a captain in command), 5 x NCOs, and 5 x craftsmen.
+Each battalion was composed of 6 companies, of which each was commanded by a captain and oversaw some 44 other ranks.A battalion headquarters comprised 4 x officers (a captain in command), 5 x NCOs, and 5 x craftsmen.
 Each company numbered 1 x officer (sous-lieutenant), 7 x NCOs, 4 x craftsmen, 80 x drivers, 36 x vehicles, and 161 x horses.

-Below is a list of the equipment train battalions: